ms/buildtogether.tech/src/methods.md

 the groups is large enough statistically, the experimenter can say that the treatment probably has an effect on outcomes.

-There are several traps in this for the unwary <cite>DeOliveiraNeto2019</cite>:
+There are several traps in this for the unwary [% b DeOliveiraNeto2019 %]:

 <span i="experimenter bias">Experimenter bias</span>.
 :   People have many biases, both conscious and unconscious.
 In order to make